ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ## Known Issues

-its not accurate at times
+its not accurate at times and reads the names of the map too when you check on it